spatie/laravel-sitemap/README.md

 return [

     /*
-     * Options that is passed to GuzzleHttp\Client when it is creeated.
+     * These options will be passed to GuzzleHttp\Client when it is created.
      * For in-depth information on all options see the Guzzle docs:
      *
      * http://docs.guzzlephp.org/en/stable/request-options.html